 Once famous for its gambling and brothels, Duncombe Alley was the center of the opium trade, where dens started to pop up in the 1850s.
 These days Chinatown is a busy attraction, although you never know what these shadowy alleyways hide after dark.
 If all this adventure makes you hungry, then you’re in luck.

 San Francisco Chinatown restaurants are the birthplace of westernized Chinese cuisine, creating such items as chop suey, and introducing dim sum to American tastes.

 Its dim sum tea houses are a significant tourist attraction, and many of its restaurants are featured in food television shows such as Martin Yan – Quick & Easy.

 With so many restaurants in the area, it would take several trips to visit them all.
 Among them are local favorites that include the Broadway Dim Sum Café and Chef Hung’s on Clay Street.
 Anna Bakery is also a great place to stop for delicious pastries to snack on while walking the many miles of alleys and narrow streets.

 Getting to San Francisco Chinatown

 Getting to San Francisco Chinatown can be challenging.
 If you arrive by automobile, parking is available in several spots.
 North Beach at Vallejo Street is at carpool rate; Portsmouth Square requires validation and has a charging station.
 St. Mary’s Square is where to go for the weekend or reduced rates.
-Public transportation is easy in the area and taking a train or bus into town may allow you more time.
+Public transportation is accessible in the area, and taking a train or bus into town may allow you more time.